-The management server on which the TOE and storage management software run, peripheral devices, storage devices, the internal network, and the firewall at the boundary of the internal network shall be installed in the physically isolated business server area.
+The management server on which the TOE and storage management software run, peripheral devices, devices with external authentication function used by the TOE, storage devices, the internal network, and the firewall at the boundary of the internal network shall be installed in the physically isolated business server area.
 Only authorized administrators are permitted to enter and leave this area.